ashishg1/homework/README.md

 ## UI Usage

 The following behavior is expected from UI
-* Anyone can post under and username and there is no restriction or authentication
+* Anyone can post under any username and there is no restriction or authentication
 * If a City is provided then it must be in the format of Toronto,CA or Montreal,CA if you wish to see longitude, latitude and current temperature otherwise on city name will appear as provided.
 * If a replier's username is not provided the reply will be posted as anonymous
 * All Posts and Replies use the same text box for simplicity purposes